 - Immediately, the supervisor has sent the bellman to his rescue.

-- The visibility was still extremely reduced and the bellman had the follow the diver’s umbilical to reach him.
+- The visibility was still extremely reduced and the bellman had to follow the diver’s umbilical to reach him.

-- Once on him, he tried to take his colleague in his arms to bring him back to the bell, but the diver was stuck on the pipe and he couldn't remove him off.
+- Once there, he tried to take his colleague in his arms to bring him back to the bell, but the diver was stuck on the pipe and he couldn't pull him off.

-- As time went on, the water has clear up and finally, the bellman was able to see that the diver’s arm was inside the tube.
+- As time went on, the water cleared up and finally, the bellman was able to see that the diver’s arm was inside the tube.

-- It’s there that one has understood that the claw had been pulled too far and thus snatched the small valve and a part of the pipeline on which it was welded.
+- It’s then that we understood that the claw had been pulled too far and had snatched the small valve and a part of the pipeline on which it was welded.

-- As the pipe was on air, the tearing off has create a strong delta P at the level of the opening and it's while passing over the pipe that the poor man had his arm sucked in.
+- As the pipe was on air, the breach created a strong differential pressure (Delta P) at the level of the opening and it's while passing over the pipe that the poor man had his arm sucked in.

 - No need to say how difficult it was to take him away from there.

-- As the bottom was only thirty-five meters deep, the recovery intervention has been made from the surface because the bellman was too shocked to continue.
+- As the bottom was only thirty-five meters deep, the recovery intervention was made from the surface because the bellman was too shocked to continue.

-- It took us not less than eight hours to free him and to be able to do it we were obliged to fill the pipe with water to get pressure equalization.
+- It took us not less than eight hours to free him and to be able to do it we were obliged to fill the pipe with water to equalyze the pressure.

 - When his arm was finally removed from the pipe, all that remained was the bone.
 All the rest from the shoulder to the hand had been sucked into the tube.

-- It was not nice to see, so you understand why the guys on board feel a little depressed these last few days.
+- It was not nice to see, so you understand why the guys on board have felt a little depressed these last few days.

 - And now, what will the next operation be, I asked him?

-- For now we wait a lull because there still a dive to do on the pipe , then the barge will lift her anchors to go on another site where we have to dig a new 36 inches stretch of tube.
+- For now we are waiting for a lull because there is still a dive to do on the pipe , then the barge will lift her anchors to go to another site where we have to dig a new 36 inches stretch of tube.
 Finally, after having chatted some 10 minutes more with my colleague, I left him and decided to go to bed for a few hours.

 Despite the travel fatigue, I did not sleep much.
-It was probably due in part from the stress of this first mission, but also because of the infernal noise caused by the machinery of the barge that could be heard up to the inside of the cabins.
+It was probably due in part to the stress of this first mission, but also because of the infernal noise caused by the machinery of the barge that could be heard even inside the cabins.

-Result, I get up at the stroke of nine hours, dressed myself warmly and went out on the deck to look where I had landed.
+As a result, I got up at nine o'clock, dressed myself warmly and went out on the deck to look at where I had landed.

 Outside, it was broad daylight.
 It was bitterly cold and the wind was still blowing very hard.

-After having wandered everywhere to discover the various parts of this huge floating pontoon, I then walked to the back of the barge where the commanding and diving post was established.
+After having wandered everywhere to discover the various parts of this huge floating pontoon, I then walked to the back of the barge where the command and diving post was established.

-Luc was still there and was busy to adjust the regulator a diving helmet.
+Luc was still there and was busy adjusting the regulator a diving helmet.

-Another diver was putting a coat of paint to the ceiling of the room and two others had their nose stuck inside a playboy magazine.
+Another diver was putting a coat of paint on the ceiling of the room and two others had their noses stuck inside a playboy magazine.

 - Hi, slept well?

-- Bof not too well, I find there is quite a lot of noise.
+- Not too well, I find there is quite a lot of noise.

-- Don’t worry, you‘ll be used to it quickly.
+- Don’t worry, you‘ll get used to it quickly.

-- Come on, I'll introduce you to the superintendent; he is precisely in the chamber operator’s room.
+- Come on, I'll introduce you to the superintendent; he is precisely in the control room.
 I followed him.
-On our way we are walking through a room where I can see a huge orange decompression chamber.
+On our way we walked through a room where I could see a huge orange decompression chamber.

 - That’s our 2500 chamber he told me it’s in there that we make our saturations, we will show you the installation later.

-At the end of the local, a small staircase was climbing to the control room.
-There Yann the life support technician and Jacques the diving supt were busy to sum up the status of the diving gases.
+At the end of the room, a small staircase led to the control room.
+There Yann the life support technician (LST) and Jacques the diving superintendent were busy summing up the status of the diving gases.

 - Hi, Francis, you’re the new one?